• English

 Traveling to Luxor By Air:

-Luxor International Airport has located 6km (4 miles) east of the city and can be reached from most countries around the world, although it is most popular for charter flights.
-From here you can also fly to most of the main cities and towns in Egypt, as well as arrive from them.
+Luxor International Airport is 6km (4 miles) east of the city.
+It can be reached from most countries worldwide, although it is most famous for charter flights.
+From here, you can also fly to most of Egypt's main cities and towns and arrive from them.
 EgyptAir runs daily flights from Cairo to Luxor, as well as Luxor to Cairo, which only take, on average, about 50 minutes.

 Traveling to Luxor By Train:

-Luxor is situated on the main Cairo to Aswan railway line and has a modern station in El-Mahata Square.
-Services to both Cairo and Aswan are quite frequent, although restrictions on tourists are in place right now which allows them to only use the sleeper service or the trains to either side of them.
+Luxor is situated on the central Cairo to Aswan railway line and has a modern station in El-Mahata Square.
+Services to both Cairo and Aswan are frequent.
+However, restrictions on tourists are in place right now, which only allow them to use the sleeper service or the trains to either side of them.

 Traveling to Luxor By Road:

-Even though Luxor is connected by road to Cairo and has a good bus connection with the capital, tourists are asked not to attempt to use this mode of transport for this journey and are therefore left with only rail or flight as an alternative.
-The road to Aswan can be used, however, and it gives the opportunity to visit sites such as Edfu and Kom Ombo.
+Even though Luxor is connected by road to Cairo and has a good bus connection with the capital, tourists are asked to refrain from attempting to use this mode of transport for this journey.
+They are, therefore, left with only rail or flight as an alternative.
+However, the road to Aswan can be used, allowing visiting sites such as Edfu and Kom Ombo.
 Hurghada is reachable by a 3.5-hour bus journey, opening up the Red Sea for those who wish for a change.
-Please note: if you do intend to use this mode of transport you are best booking your seats at least 24 hours in advance to ensure you get the seats you want.
+Please note: if you intend to use this mode of transport, you are best booking your seats at least 24 hours in advance to ensure you get the seats you want.

 Traveling to Luxor By Cruise:

-Nowadays you can only go to Aswan by cruise boat, although some operators do offer the opportunity of a one-day sail to see Dendera.
+Nowadays, you can only go to Aswan by cruise boat.
+However, some operators do offer the opportunity of a one-day sail to see Dendera.
 The River Nile has not been used for cruises between Cairo and Luxor since the late 1990s.

-Bustling with tourists for seven months of the year, Luxor in the modern day is a city built on the tourism economy.
-The city has endless things and activities to offer including everything from cruise boats, and feluccas to shops, tours, restaurants, and more.
-The place can be very rewarding for people who are patient.
-Traveling to Luxor offers an easy opportunity to explore other Egyptian cities including Cairo, Aswan, and Hurghada.
+Bustling with tourists for seven months of the year, Luxor is a modern city built on the tourism economy.
+The city offers endless things to do, including cruise boats and feluccas to shops, tours, restaurants, and more.
+It can be advantageous for patient people.
+Traveling to Luxor offers an easy opportunity to explore other Egyptian cities, including Cairo, Aswan, and Hurghada.

 • Egypt consultant